yxuco/ethdecoder/views/README.md

 The design doc [contract.json](./contract.json) defines 3 views:

 * `all-contracts` shows a list of contracts that are collected by the system.
 Since the Uniswap router is used to swap thousands of crypto tokens, this view will list thousands of the token contracts whose tokens were swapped during the period of the data collection.
-* `token-contracts` shows the subset of contracts that represent known stable-coins, whose names and symbols are pre-configured in [tokens.json](../config/tokens.json).
+* `token-contracts` shows the subset of contracts that represent known stable-coins and other contracts with known symbols assigned.
+The stable-coin names and symbols are pre-configured in [tokens.json](../config/tokens.json).
-* `raw-contracts` shows the subset of contracts that does not contain the metadata and token info from BigQuery.
+* `raw-contracts` shows the subset of contracts that does not contain metadata and token info from BigQuery public dataset.

 ## Transaction Views

-The design doc [transaction.json](./transaction.json) defines 3 views:
+The design doc [transaction.json](./transaction.json) defines 4 views:

-* `count-by-method-date` shows the number of transactions of a specified method-ID during a time period, i.e., it is counted by a hierarchical key dimension of `[ methodID, year, month, date, hour, minute ]`.
+* `count-by-method-date` shows the number of transactions of a specified method-ID during a time period, i.e., it is counted by a hierarchical key dimension of `[ contract-address, methodID, year, month, date, hour, minute ]`.
 By specifying an option of `group_level`, you can query the aggregated transaction counts of different levels.
-For example, `group_level=1` would return the total transaction count of all time, while `group_level=5` would return the transaction count in an hour.
+For example, `group_level=2` would return the total transaction count of all time, while `group_level=6` would return the transaction count in an hour.
 * `collated-events` correlates each transaction with its associated blockchain events.
 The events indicate what had happened during the transaction, e.g., which types of tokens and the amount are swapped during the transaction.
 * `count-by-contract-date` shows the number of transactions of a specified contract address during a time period.
+* `transfer-by-date` shows count and amount of the standard `ERC20 transfer` transactions in a specified time period.

 ## Event Views